sre0607/finalyearproject/README.md

 # Florish - Premium Floral E-Commerce Website 🌸🌱

 Florish is a complete, decoupled full-stack Floral E-Commerce web application.
-It is designed with clean scalable architecture, specifically tailored as a comprehensive final year academic project (e.g. BCA/B.Sc.
-CS/MCA).
+It is designed with clean scalable architecture, specifically tailored as a comprehensive final year academic project (BCA).

 The system decouples a static frontend (HTML5, HSL-based CSS3 tokens, dynamic modular Javascript) from a Node.js + Express.js REST API backend connected to a MongoDB database, incorporating secure JWT authentication and Multer-based image file uploads.